bonJoeV/C-STEM-Curriculum/Resources/Big_Bang_Catholic_STEM_Fair.md

 ---
 layout: default
-title: "Big Bang Catholic STEM Fair"
+title: "C-STEM Fair"
+description: "OLP & Big Bang Catholic C-STEM Fairs"
 ---
-# Big Bang Catholic STEM Fair
+## OLP C-STEM Fair

 **Note:** The OLP Science Fair will be held prior to the CSCOE-sponsored Big Bang Catholic STEM Fair.
-The date for the OLP Science Fair is **TBD**.
+The date for the OLP Science Fair is during Catholic schools week.
 Students in **Grades 3-6** are encouraged to participate and showcase their projects.
 This will be an excellent opportunity to prepare for the larger archdiocesan event.

 ## Big Bang Catholic STEM Fair